“All the right moves when he turned eighteen, Scholarship and school on a big U.S. team… My boy’s gonna play in the big league”

 The Anti-Hockey Scholarship – Using an RESP Instead

 Just so I could loosely tie this little tangent back to some semblance of a business lesson, I decided we’d compare the strategies of going all-out in pursuit of a hockey scholarship against building your own guaranteed scholarship through Canada’s RESP program.
 I decided to label this the, “Anti-Hockey Scholarship”.
 It’s interesting to note that while many parents truly believe their child will go places with hockey, a mere 35% of Canadian post-secondary students have an RESP in place for them.
+(With robo advisors such as Wealthsimple making it super easy to open an RESP account online, there are no more excuses!
+Check out our Wealthsimple review and try the service for free.)
 My prediction when we started the exercise was that every parent could literally guarantee their kid a full ride with the money they were “investing” into their hockey career.
 Before we get to my calculations here are a few of the assumptions I made:

 - The parents were not going to put any money into an RESP other than this hockey money, so the Canada Education Savings Grant (CESG) will be maxed out, including filling in back contributions for ages 1-4 when no money would have been set aside.